I want to start off by being sure you see this link to download my free Passover stuff:

 My daughter arranged the flower centerpieces.

-Everything on my tables was white or clear or silver, except with a little light blue.
-The fanciest and thickest paper plates I could find in both dinner plate and matching dessert plates had a little bit of light blue color in the design.
+Everything on my tables was white, clear, or silver, except for a little light blue.
+The fanciest and thickest paper plates I could find, both the dinner plates and the matching dessert plates, had a little bit of light blue in the design.
 So I got some white and light blue ribbon to tie around the flower vases and a few other places for just a splash of color.
 Keeping everything else white and silver made it very elegant on my budget.
-Think wedding and then decorate however you want with any colors you choose.
+Think wedding-style, and then decorate however you want with any colors you choose.

-Here’s the bottom line… I make the Passover as fancy as I can within my budget.
-I want my kids to know this is a special day and we bring out the best to honor Yeshua for this special date with His Father.
+Here’s the bottom line.
+I make the Passover as fancy as I can within my budget.
+I want my kids to know this is a special day, and we bring out the best to honor Yeshua for this special date with the Father.
 I also asked my guests to dress up a bit.
-When the daughters of my friend walked into the room, they gasped and said, “It looks like a wedding!”
+When the little girls walked into the room, they gasped and said, “It looks like a wedding!”
 I hadn’t realized it before, but they are exactly right.
-I feel like Passover is preparing for the Wedding Feast of the Lamb.
-So yes, I want it to look and feel like a wedding feast again this year.
+Passover is preparing for the Wedding Feast of the Lamb.

-I did make name cards and placed them where I wanted people to sit.
-I’m a mommy.
-There was a definite seating strategy. 😉 But the kids thought the name cards also made it “fancy.”
+I made name cards and placed them where I wanted people to sit.
+There was a definite seating strategy.
+But the kids thought the name cards made it fancy, too.
 I actually let the big kids all sit together at their own table.
 They had so much fun, but were good listeners when it was time to listen!

-I did as much ahead as I could.
+I did as much as I could ahead of time.
 I think we even set the table the day before!
-LOL That may be overkill, but I’m not much of a domestic diva, so anything that makes my life easier is great.
+That may be overkill, but I’m not much of a domestic diva, so anything that makes my life easier is great.

 Busy Books for the Kids